hust-linyi/MedISeg/README.md

 [comment]: <> (![fig1]&#40;figures/fig1.png&#41;)
-<h1 align = "center">An illustration of the surveyed MIS tricks and their latent relations</h1>
+<center>An illustration of the surveyed MIS tricks and their latent relations<center>

 [comment]: <> ()
 ![visualization](figures/fig1.png)